 The Families First Coronavirus Response Act (FFCRA), which became law on March 18, 2020, created several new obligations for employers with fewer than 500 employees.
 In addition to requiring applicable employers to pay Emergency Paid Sick Leave and Emergency Expanded FMLA Leave to qualifying individuals, the FFCRA requires these employers to post an FFCRA poster in the workplace.
-As directed under the FFCRA, the U.S. Department of Labor has created and issued the required poster.
+As directed under the FFCRA, the U.S. Department of Labor created and issued the required poster on March 25, 2020.